yalinev/yalinev/README.md

--🧸 Hello!
-I'm Yaline, a Computer Science student at the University of Adelaide, passionate about AI and software development.
+- 🧸 Hello!
+I'm Yaline, a Computer Science student at the University of Adelaide, currently specializing in AI.
+I’m passionate about software development and problem solving!
--🌸 Main language: C++
+- 💻 Most proficient at C++
--📫 Reach me at yaline2003@gmail.com!
+- 📫 You can reach me at yaline2003@gmail.com!